Ecosystem Dock opens at Fayetteville elementary school

 FAYETTEVILLE, Ark.
-(KNWA) — Students in Fayetteville can now extend their education to the outdoors.
+(KFTA) — Students in Fayetteville can now extend their education to the outdoors.

 The Fayetteville Public Schools’ Ecosystem Dock allows kids to have hands-on environmental experiences without the cost of leaving the campus.